Have you noticed your child’s head protruding above their car seat? It’s happening, mama. It’s probably time to start looking for a new car seat.

 - No passengers sustained any injuries.

-- Air bags were not deployed.
+- Airbags were not deployed.

 - There is no visible damage to the car seat.

-If you have any doubt, play it safe and contact a CPST (Child Passenger Safety Technician) nearest you.
-They should be able to help draw a conclusion for you.
+If you have any doubts, play it safe, and contact a CPST (Child Passenger Safety Technician) near you.
+They should be able to help you draw a conclusion.

 How to Properly Dispose of the Old Car Seat

 So what do you do with the old car seat when you get a new one?
-Some big-box stores, like Target, normally have a few “trade-in” events throughout the year.
+Some big-box stores, like Target, have a few “trade-in” events throughout the year.
 This is where you bring your old seat to be recycled and they give you a discount on new gear.

-- Remove the cover and any foam padding: These aren’t recyclable so they can go right in the garbage.
+- Remove the cover and any foam padding: These aren’t recyclable, so they can go right in the garbage.

 - Separate the metal from the plastic: Depending on your recycling center’s guidelines, you may not have to do this.
 If you do, you’ll probably need a screwdriver to take it apart.

 If the seat can’t be recycled, it should still be broken down to the bare base and have “UNSAFE” or “EXPIRED” written clearly on it.
 This will deter anybody from picking it up from the garbage.